my89/imSitu/README.md

 ```
 ## train.json, dev.json, test.json

 These files contain annotations for the train/dev/test set.
 Each image in the imSitu dataset is annotated with three frames corresponding to one verb.
+Each annotation contains a noun value from Wordnet, or the empty string, indicating empty, for every role associated with the verb

 ```
 import json